 Can You Get In a Workout While Spring Cleaning?
 You Bet!

-The first day of spring has come and gone, and with the new season comes a fresh start.
 Many get inspired right about now to clean up and get organized—give the house a scrub, open up the windows, put your winter wardrobe in storage.
 As if checking those major chores off your to-do list isn’t satisfying enough, imagine being able to get in an effective workout at the same time.
 It turns out there are plenty of practical ways to add simple exercises to the spring cleaning tasks you’re already doing, getting stronger and burning some extra calories along the way.
 Here are a few to try:

 - Take the Stairs: While it may make the most sense to do all your upstairs cleaning before moving on to the first floor, switch things so you’re forced to climb the stairs a few extra times and get your heart rate up.
 Clean out your bedroom closet, then head downstairs to clean the kitchen and then go back upstairs to clean the bathroom.
 Want more of a challenge?
 If your joints and flexibility allow, try skipping a step on your way up for added exertion.